Liam-Xander/Liam-Xander/README.md

 ### Hi there !👋

 🤓 I am Xingyu Li (李星宇) from China.
 My academic journey has focused on machine learning for environmental representation and its application to motion planning in autonomous robots.
-Currently, my research interests center on UAVs, autonomous driving, machine learning, and lightweight ML-based mapping.
+Enabling autonomous robots to make common-sense decisions in real, open environments by integrating symbolic planning, probabilistic reasoning, world modeling, and learning-based methods is a vision that resonates with me and aligns closely with my current research interests.
+At present, I am particularly interested in UAVs, autonomous driving, machine learning, and lightweight ML-based mapping.
 I am applying for a Ph.D. program starting in Fall 2026.